DigiBanks99/entelect-dojo-fe-state-mgmt/README.md

 ## Breakdown

-This dojo wil follow the following structure:
+This dojo will follow the following structure:

 - Why do I need FE State Management?
 - What are our objectives?